-There are numerous software application that is available to protect files, data, and documents in a file system.
-Some of this software’s use encryption to make it difficult for thieves to access confidential data.
-Operating systems like Windows, MacOS and UNIX have their encryption tools and software available to safeguard its file system.
-That software has the capability of partially or wholly encrypt the entire system or any specific file/folder.
-Here are the software’s that are used to encrypt data on a PC desktop on different operating system:
+There are lots of software applications available to protect files, encrypt data, and documents in a file system.
+Operating systems like Windows, MacOS and UNIX have their encryption tools and software available to safeguard its file system, and those software’s have the capability to partially or wholly encrypt the entire system or a specific file/folder.

 - Windows Operating System: AxCrypt, BitLocker, Windows Encryption File System (EFS), and TrueCrypt.

 - Linux Operating System: The Linux Unified Key Setup

 - UNIX Operating System: Secure Zip and CheckPoint.

 Multiple OS Compatibility: GNU Privacy Guard, VeraCrypt, CipherPost Pro, McAfee Internet Security, Virtual Matrix Encryption (VME), CHAOS, ImageX, CipherPack, DiskCryptor, and AES Crypt.

 What differences do you find in methods of implementation and management of the cryptography?

 The differences in the implementation and management of cryptography depend on Key Size like 128, 120, or 64 Bits encryption.
 Encryption software mostly differs in key size, and if the key size is higher, it’s hard to crack.
 Other products such as Windows Encryption File System (EFS) use a key of 128-bits only, whereas, Virtual Matrix Encryption uses a very large key of one million bits (Backal, 2001).
 The product CipherPack has a maximum key size of 120-bits.

 How do these different approaches offer various types of protection (file encryption, disk encryption, and so forth)?